ljchen17/Dotify/README.md

 5. Display of the number of song plays.
 Note that when the app just starts, the number displayed would be a random number
 6. A Play Button.
 When a user clicks on play, it increases the number of plays displayed by one
 7. A Previous Button.
 When a user clicks on the previous button, it shows a brief message at the bottom of the screen saying “Skipping to previous track”
-8. A NEXT Button.
+8. A Next Button.
 When a user clicks on the previous button, it shows a brief message at the bottom of the screen saying “Skipping to next track”

 ### B. List of extra credit you attempted